prototypefund/Digital_Bargeld-docs/core/api-sync.rst

      padded to a power of 2 in kilobytes or a multiple of megabytes, then encrypted and finally protected with an HDKF.
-  *  The encryption should use an ephemeral Curve25519 point that is prefixed to the actual database, and combined with the private wallet key via ECDH to create a symmetric secret.
+  *  The encryption should use an SHA-512 nonce which is prefixed to the actual database, and combined with the master key to create the encryption symmetric secret.
-     With every revision of the wallet (but only real revisions or merge operations), a fresh ephemeral must be used to ensure that the symmetric secret differs every time.
+     With every revision of the backup (but only real revisions or merge operations), a fresh nonce must be used to ensure that the symmetric secret differs every time.
 HKDFs are used to derive symmetric key material for authenticated encryption (encrypt-then-mac or a